 The lighter an electric pole saw is, the easier it will be able to control it while cutting branches higher up.

 It will also be easier to extend one’s arms above or in front of the body for longer periods of time before muscle fatigue sets in.

 Most electric products will weigh ten-pounds or less, and it should be remembered that a lighter weight may be required for safe operations by someone with less stamina and upper body strength.

-Many manufacturers will offer a limited or lifetime warranty on their electric pole saws.
+Many manufacturers will offer a limited or lifetime warranty on their pole saws.
 Cheaper products will usually be more limited in the coverage offered.

-A company’s willingness to stand behind their products can help to promote more consumer confidence in a saw’s durability than any electric pole saw reviews can.
+A company’s willingness to stand behind its products can help to promote more consumer confidence in a saw’s durability than any electric pole saw reviews can.
 The warranty may be the deciding factor between two very similar units.